10 Tips to Change From Reactive to Proactive in Situations

 “I am not discouraged, because every wrong attempt discarded is another step forward.”

-“Abraham Lincoln lost eight elections, failed twice in business and suffered a nervous breakdown before he became the president of the United States.”
+“Abraham Lincoln lost eight elections, failed twice in business, and suffered a nervous breakdown before he became the president of the United States.” ―Wall Street Journal

-To learn how to reduce or eliminate over fifteen types of negative attitudes and feelings, see my book (click on title): "How to Let Go of Negative Thoughts and Emotions.”
+For more tips on how to reduce or eliminate negative attitudes and feelings, see my books (click on titles): "How to Let Go of Negative Thoughts and Emotions” and "Are You Highly Sensitive?
+How to Gain Immunity, Peace, and Self-Mastery!".

 © 2015 by Preston C. Ni.
 All rights reserved worldwide.
 Copyright violation may subject the violator to legal prosecution.